Event Production Company vs. AV Support

 If you still have questions about how a production company is different than an AV company or want to know more about what we can do for your next event, take a look at this Comparison Checklist below.

-Live Event Production Company VS. AV Company Comparison Checklist
+Live Event Production Company vs. AV Company Comparison Checklist: The LAI Difference

 Now that you know the major differences between event production and AV management, learn more about what you can expect when you team up with an event producer.
 From conception to execution, we break it all down for you in this blog post.